DIY I Spy Game: Teach Your Preschooler Letters, Numbers, Colors, Shapes & More! (Instant Download Included)

 This 60 card I Spy Game focuses on:

-Making your very own I Spy Game is a snap with this FREE instant download from Sisters with a System!
+Making your very own I Spy Game is a snap with this FREE instant download!
 Just print and laminate our 60 game cards, then fill a plastic bin with odds and ends from your craft drawers, school supplies and toy box.

 This I Spy Game can also provide loads of sensory input for your preschooler depending on the items you put into your bin.
 Try to use a variety of textures such as:

 The possibilities are endless!
 And chances are, you have almost everything you need hiding in the bottom of toy bins and junk drawers.